Ovens & Stoves

 Frequently Asked Questions

-Why does my gas oven igniter keep clicking but not lighting?
+Why does my gas oven igniter click but not light?

-How can I fix a gas oven igniter that clicks but won't light?
+Can I fix a clicking gas oven igniter myself?

 Disclaimer: This article is for informational and educational purposes only.
 It does not constitute professional advice.
 Always consult a qualified professional before making decisions based on this content.